python/cpython/Doc/library/shutil.rst

 .. function:: copy2(src, dst, symlinks=False)

-   Similar to :func:`shutil.copy`, but metadata is copied as well.
+   Similar to :func:`shutil.copy`, including that the destination is returned, but metadata is copied as well.
 This is similar to the Unix command :program:`cp -p`.
 If *symlinks* is true, symbolic links won't be followed but recreated instead -- this resembles GNU's :program:`cp -P`.